Algiers (band): 2012–2016: Formation and debut album

-2017–present: The Underside of Power, There Is No Year and collaborations
+2017–2021: The Underside of Power, There Is No Year and collaborations

-On June 23, 2017, Algiers released their second studio album, The Underside of Power.
+On June 23, 2017, Algiers released their second studio album, The Underside of Power, to universal critical acclaim.
 The album was produced by Adrian Utley of Portishead and Ali Chant and mixed by Randall Dunn.
 This coincided with a European stadium tour that found the band opening up for Depeche Mode and remixing the lead single from their Spirit album.
 At the same time, it was revealed that Algiers had also been working in the studio with Massive Attack and were releasing an experimental tape and zine series.
 Much of 2018 saw the band on the road with Young Fathers, a DIY tour with Downtown Boys, and a special set at the Black Cat 25th anniversary party.

-In the lead up to their next album, the band released the critically acclaimed, explosive, free jazz single, Can the Sub_Bass Speak?
-Their third full length album for Matador, There Is No Year, followed on January 17, 2020.
+In the lead up to their next album, the band released the critically acclaimed, explosive, free jazz single, "Can the Sub_Bass Speak?"
+Their third full-length album for Matador, There Is No Year, followed on January 17, 2020.
 On February 1, the band made their network television debut performing "Dispossession" on The Late Show with Stephen Colbert.

 Post-release, members of the band traveled to Algeria for the first time and met with Algerian Independence fighter Saadi Yacef.
 His memoirs, Souvenirs de la Bataille d'Alger, served as the basis for Gillo Pontecorvo's film The Battle of Algiers, which Yacef helped produce, and was one of the inspirations for the band's name.
-This marked a frenzied period of activity and collaboration for the group beginning with their featured appearance on Massive Attack's Eutopia audiovisual EP alongside Christiana Figueres; the release of “Cleveland 20/20” a 50-minute expansion and re-imagining of their song “Cleveland” in the wake of the George Floyd protests; Fisher's guest feature on Billy Woods and Moor Mother's BRASS album; Mahan's first solo outing as Dead Meat; as well as Tesche and Mahan releasing two albums as the award winning multimedia collaboration, Nun Gun, with visual artist Brad Feuerhelm.
+This marked a frenzied period of activity and collaboration for the group beginning with their featured appearance on Massive Attack's Eutopia audiovisual EP alongside Christiana Figueres; the release of "Cleveland 20/20" a 50-minute expansion and re-imagining of their song "Cleveland" in the wake of the George Floyd protests; Fisher's guest feature on Billy Woods and Moor Mother's BRASS album; Mahan's first solo outing as Dead Meat; as well as Tesche and Mahan releasing two albums as the award-winning multimedia collaboration, Nun Gun, with visual artist Brad Feuerhelm.
 Nun Gun's debut release, Mondo Decay, pairs a book of Feuerhelm's photography with an accompanying original soundtrack cassette that features guest contributions from Mark Stewart of The Pop Group, Adrian Sherwood, ONO, Mourning [A] BLKstar, artists Luiza Prado and Farbod Kokabi, as well as authors Blake Butler, Michael Salu, and Sohail Daulatzai.

-On February 24, 2023, Algiers released their fourth studio album, Shook.
+Nun Gun released the Mark Stewart focused LP, Stealth Empire (In Dub), in April 2021.
+This would be one of the last recordings of Mark Stewart before his death.